-4 Types of Motor Duty Cycles Every Engineer Should Know
+4 Types of Motor Duty Cycles

-#1 Continuous Duty (S1)
+1. Continuous Duty Motor Cycle (S1)

-In this type of operation, the motor runs with a constant load for a long enough duration so that it reaches thermal equilibrium.
+In this type of operation, the motor runs with a constant load long enough to reach thermal equilibrium.
 This also assumes the starting of the motor can be considered to have a negligible effect on the motor temperature.
-An example of S1 duty would be a fan that is switched on and then let to run non-stop
+An example of S1 duty would be a fan switched on and left running non-stop.

-#2 Short Time Duty (S2)
+2. Short Time (S2)

-The second type of motor duty cycle is short time duty.
+The second type of operating cycle is short-time.
 Similar to continuous duty, this operation runs with a constant load.
 Unlike continuous duty, it is shut off before it reaches thermal equilibrium.

 Periodic Duty (S3-S8)

-Throughout all of these designations, the various operations of the cycle are repeated over time and the motor is not allowed to reach thermal equilibrium.
+Throughout all of these designations, the various operations of the cycle are repeated over time, and the motor is not allowed to reach thermal equilibrium.

-#3 Intermittent Periodic Duty (S3)
+3. Intermittent Periodic Duty (S3)

-Intermittent periodic duty is the simplest type of periodic duty.
-This sequence of identical cycles each contain a period of constant load and a period at rest.
-This is very similar to S2 duty, but differs because it never reaches ambient temperature during its rest period.
-This duty cycle is abbreviated as S3 followed by the percentage of time under load (S3 xx%, where the % = ∆Tc/T).
+Intermittent periodic duty is the simplest type of variable duty.
+This sequence of identical cycles each contains a period of constant load and a period at rest.
+This is very similar to S2 duty but differs because it never reaches ambient temperature during its rest period.
+This duty cycle is abbreviated as S3 followed by the percentage of time under load (calculate S3 xx%, where the % = ∆Tc/T).

-#4 Continuous Operation with Electric Braking (S7)
+4. Perpetual Operation with Electric Braking (S7)

 Let's Work Together